jmcelroy5/Biking-Across-the-US/_posts/2014-07-11-When-the-Going-Gets-Tough.md

 ![alt text](http://i.imgur.com/6jJxk7hl.jpg "Frank and Carol")

 They dropped me off at a KOA campground in Dubois, where I found a few other Eastbound cyclists and set up my tent next to theirs.
 When they heard I had hitchhiked they said "Ohh, DNF!" as in "did not finish."
-I knew they were just joking, but it compounded the regret I was already starting to feel.
+I knew they were just joking around, but it compounded the sense of regret that was already growing in me.
 I didn't realize what a purist I was until then.

 Rationally I know that 27 miles is nothing in the grand scheme of biking across the country, and obviously the experiences you have are far more important than biking every inch of the trail, but I still felt the need to redeem myself to myself.
 The weather forecast for the following day was even worse, so I vowed to tough it out no matter what.